Buyer’s Agent: How Do I Find A Good One?

 What Does A Buyer’s Agent Do?

-At the beginning of the home buying process, your agent will ask you about your needs and preferences so they can be on the lookout for your ideal home.
-Your buyer’s agent will use this information to search for appropriate properties.
-As new listings enter the real estate market, the agent will send properties that match your needs.
+At the beginning of the home buying process, your agent will ask you about your needs and preferences.
+Your buyer’s agent will use this information to search for appropriate properties using the multiple listing service.
+This service is accessible only to real estate professionals, which makes a buyer’s agent even more valuable, especially for first-time home buyers.
+As new listings enter the real estate market, your agent will send you properties that match your needs.

 You can peruse the listings your agent sends and pick out the ones you want to see in person.
-The agent will coordinate with the respective listing agent, or sellers if the home is for sale by owner (FSBO), and schedule a time for you to tour the property.
+Your agent will coordinate with the respective listing agent or the sellers if the home is for sale by owner.
+Then, they’ll schedule a convenient time for you to tour the property.
 The buyer’s agent will also inform you of any open houses you may be interested in attending.

-The buyer’s agent will typically join you at showings and open houses you’re interested in.
-As buyers tour the property, the buyer’s agent answers questions and offers thoughts about the property based on their expertise.
+The buyer’s agent will typically join you at showings and open houses.
+As you tour the property, the buyer’s agent answers questions and offers thoughts about the property based on their expertise.
 Your agent will ask the listing agent (or FSBO seller) questions to gain insight into the seller’s circumstances, the property’s condition, taxes and more.

-Once you find a property you’re interested in, your buyer’s agent will ask the listing agent if there are any disclosures on the property (potential issues a seller must reveal to buyers).
-A disclosure may affect the home’s desirability or pricing.
-Then your agent will run a comparative market analysis (CMA) to determine an appropriate offer price for the property based on similar properties that recently sold in the area.
-Based on their research and the current market, your agent will recommend an offer price based on the specifics of the property.
+Once you find a property you’re interested in purchasing, your buyer’s agent will ask the listing agent if there are any disclosures on the property.
+These are potential issues a seller must reveal to buyers that may affect the home’s desirability or pricing.
+Then your agent will run a comparative market analysis for the property based on similar properties that recently sold in the area.
+Based on their research and the current market, your agent will recommend an offer price.

-After making an offer on your behalf, your buyer’s agent will negotiate both the purchase price and terms.
-The agent will keep you up to date on any counteroffers made by the seller and advise whether to accept or amend them.
+After making an offer on your behalf, your buyer’s agent will negotiate the purchase price and terms.
+The agent will keep you updated on any counteroffers made by the seller and advise whether to accept or amend them.
 Your agent will also recommend strategies to make your offer more competitive, such as eliminating contingencies or adjusting your closing date.
 As soon as the seller accepts your offer, the buyer’s agent will work on drafting the contracts.

 Typically, the seller pays the real estate commission for both the buyer’s agent and the listing agent.
-How real estate agents get paid is important to understand because you get the benefit of working with the buyer’s agents for free.
+Essentially, buyers get the benefit of working with the buyer’s agent for free.
 If you don’t purchase a home, the buyer’s agent doesn’t get paid.

-Unless there is a different arrangement in the sales contract (or exclusive agreement between agent and client), the commission is 6% of the purchase price and split evenly between the listing agent and buyer’s agent.
+Unless there’s a different arrangement in the sales contract (or exclusive agreement between agent and client), the commission is a percentage of the purchase price and each agent is paid their portion.
 The seller technically pays for both agents because their fees are deducted from the proceeds of the sale.

 Can You End A Contract With A Buyer’s Agent?

-Because buyer’s agents only get paid if you close on a new home, some agents insist that buyers sign a buyer’s agency agreement to solidify the working relationship.
-The contract details the terms of the relationship and ensures that the buyer works exclusively with the agent to purchase a new home.
+Buyer’s agents only get paid if you close on a home, so some agents insist that buyers sign a buyer’s agency agreement to solidify the working relationship.
+The contract details the terms of the relationship and ensures the buyer works exclusively with the agent to purchase a home.

 If you don’t see eye to eye with your agent, your ability to end the contract could be limited by the fine print.
 You may have more flexibility in terminating the contract if your agent fails to perform any duties listed in the agreement.